-Our employment law team is experienced in providing practical and effective advice to employers in the following areas:
+Our specialist employment law team is experienced in providing practical and effective advice to employers in the following areas:

 Employment agreements